Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

  - HTML, CSS
    - Used for the main website structure and styleying.
  - JavaScript
-   - The game and Google Maps were designed using JavaScript.
+   - The game was designed using JavaScript.
  - Visual Studio Code
-   - This whlo project is done using VS Code.
+   - This whole project is done using VS Code.
  - Google Maps
-   - The map was taken from https://developers.google.com/maps/documentation/javascript/marker-clustering using JavaScript API.
+   - The map (JavaScript code) was taken from https://developers.google.com/maps/documentation/javascript/marker-clustering and connected to Google maps using JavaScript API.
  - Balsamiq
    - Wireframes were created using Balasmaiq.
  - Google fonts